WaskoP/PayCalculation/README.md

 # PayCalculation
 CSV Importer, Tax Calculator, Pay Record Writer.

 Created with PyCharm.
 Imports payrole data in the form of a CSV file.
-Calculates tax rates based on different employee types and them exports the pay record data as a CSV file.
+Calculates tax rates based on different employee types and then exports the pay record data as a CSV file.
 Includes unit testing for each module.

 To test, extract PayCalculation.zip to PyCharm project folder and open project within PyCharm.
 Run the main.py module to execute program.